ameliarw/Chem-308/ftrans.md

 So I have a wavefunction in momentum space and I want to see what it is like in position space How much of each eisk contributes to the overall function

-f(x) thought of as output, f(k) is input in the inverse fourier transform

 Can also do it the opposite way - the i becomes negative because complex plane - f(x) = (1/sqrt(2pi)) * integral from infinity to negative infinity (f(x)e-ikxdk)